-Potential Hydrogen, commonly known as pH, is a number which indicates the acidity (below 7.0pH) or alkalinity (above 7.0pH) of a solution.
+Potential Hydrogen, commonly known as pH, is a number that indicates the acidity (below 7.0pH) or alkalinity (above 7.0pH) of a solution.

 It is important to maintain a hydroponic nutrient solution at a pH where elements in the nutrient solution are most available to the plant.

-- Each element has a pH range in which its availability is maximized - please click here for more information.
+- Each element has a pH range in which its availability is maximised.

 - In hydroponics, the range in which most elements are available is typically between 5.5pH and 6.5pH.